 The Better Together project

-The Was it Better report gives an overview of the Better Together project and draws out some key learning about collaboration and partnership working, and provides case studies detailing the progress made by the consortia.
-The project produced a range of resources for VCSE organisations to use in the development of future consortia and partnerships, including:
+The Was it Better? report gives an overview of the Better Together project and draws out some key learning about collaboration and partnership working, and provides case studies detailing the progress made by the consortia.
+The project produced a range of resources for voluntary, community and social enterprise (VCSE) organisations to use in the development of future consortia and partnerships, including:

 VOLSAG consortium survey report March 2012

-VOLSAG, The Voluntary Sector Advisory Group and Mental Health North East have carried out a survey into developing a consortia and collated the results
+VOLSAG (The Voluntary Sector Advisory Group) and Mental Health North East carried out a survey into developing a consortia and collated the results.